 Equipment like the oKtopure™, a nucleic acid purification robot that processes 768 samples at a time, and the IntelliQube™, which provides automated, end-to-end DNA or RNA preparation and qPCR, greatly exceed the throughput capabilities of most current qPCR testing systems and offer the potential to help labs rapidly increase testing capacity.
 These instruments are appearing in a growing number of EUA applications and show real promise in alleviating the throughput challenges most laboratories face.

-In addition to being high-throughput, instruments like the oKtopure and IntelliQube are “open” platforms, which means that they are compatible with any combination of assay chemistries and components.
+Outside of the EUA for SARS-CoV-2 the oKtopure and IntelliQube are “open” platforms, which means that they are compatible with any combination of assay chemistries and components.
 Thus, labs can source components from a variety of suppliers as needed without being constrained to a proprietary, exclusive source of materials and reagents.
 Further, the open nature of these systems gives labs the flexibility to create emergency high throughput testing regimes that can integrate with existing equipment, infrastructure, and expertise.
 For example, a lab could use an in-house or preferred master mix with an RUO designated RT enzyme like Episcript and a primer/probe kit validated by the CDC, enabling the use of familiar protocols or chemistries, streamlined integration with established inventory processes, and, most importantly, the ability to secure an ongoing supply.

 The pros and cons of turning to RUO instruments and chemistries